dimraven/prototype/README.md

     -- to achieve the result wew ant.
     AIPlayer = class(Player, function(self)
         -- This must be done to associate this object's "self" reference with the -- newely created player instance.
-The value is set to self._instance.
+The pointer of the player instance is set to self._instance.
         Player.init(self)
     end)